sysfatal/sysfatal.github.io/cap.md

 </figure>
 </center>

-# THIS ENTRY HAS BEEN PUBLISHED IN PAGED OUT!
+# UPDATE: this entry has been published in PAGED OUT!
 ISSUE 9, PAGE 40:
 [https://pagedout.institute/](https://pagedout.institute/)

 Processes have five different sets of capabilities: